 ANSC215 is designed to provide additional experience for livestock students.
 Students will assist in the care, maintenance and management of the beef herd and goat and sheep flock.
 A report summarizing the student's experience is required.
 Prerequisite: ANSC115.
 Hours by arrangement.
-[Spring] [1 credit] Contact hours: 1
+[Spring] Applied Learning- Other [1 credits] [1 contact hour(s)]